AyeshaAbdulahi/AyeshaAbdulahi/README.md

 <strong>🔭 Aspiring Data Scientist, Machine Learning Engineer, and Back-End Developer specializing in Python and SQL</strong><br><br>

 <p>
 I’m passionate about tackling real-world problems through data analysis and predictive modeling.
 As a Break Through Tech Fellow, I’ve been able to grow my technical skills and leadership abilities while working on impactful projects.
-I’m always looking to expand my knowledge and experience in machine learning and data science.
-Currently, I’m focused on developing machine learning models and enhancing my data science expertise.
+I’m always looking to expand my knowledge and experience in data science, machine learning, and backend development.
+Currently, I’m focused on enhancing my data science expertise, devloping machine learning models, and building backend systems that integrate with databases.
 If you have any exciting opportunities where I can contribute and continue to learn, I’d love to connect!
 Feel free to reach out to me via email: ayeshaabdullahi66@gmail.com.
 </p>

-<h2>👩🏽‍💻 Data Analysis Projects:</h2>
+<h2>👩🏽‍💻 Data Science/Analysis Projects:</h2>

 - [tf-idf sentinment classifier for book reviews](https://github.com/ayeshaabdullahi/tf-idf-sentinment-classifier-for-book-reviews)
 - [iphone 15 vs samsung 24](https://github.com/ayeshaabdullahi/Phone-Database)